 3. Design Help Desk Catering to User Experience

 The primary aim of the help desk management system is customer satisfaction.
 So, user experience should be considered while designing the help desk management system.
-User experience entails to emotions, attitude and experience that end users have while using the products/services.
+User experience entails to emotions, attitude, and experience that end users have while using the products/services.

 The help desk should be designed to provide a meaningful experience to the users.
-You can think of creating an engaging interface, simple navigation and efficient processes.
+You can think of creating an engaging interface, simple navigation, and efficient processes.

 4. Create a New Ticket for Every Customer Interaction

 Since customers are at the core of every business, so every interaction with them is important.
 One of the organizations’ help desk best practices is to create a new ticket for every interaction with patrons.
 This facilitates the business in keeping a track of open cases and in keeping updated information of the users.
-A record of all complaints pertaining to a single user is kept, which allows businesses to provide proactive and personalized customer support.
+A record of all complaints about a single user is kept, which allows businesses to provide proactive and personalized customer support.
 So, you should create a new ticket for every in-person conversation, email, social media message, online request, phone call, alert, message even if it is from the same user.

 5. Focus on Delivering Value to Customers

-Customer is a key component of every business model, and delivering value to customers is one of the key principles of IT helpdesk management. va.
+Customer is a key component of every business model, and delivering value to customers is one of the key principles of IT helpdesk management.
+VA.
 Every business should strive to offer optimal value to the customers.
 So, you should train your support team to go the extra mile to deliver value to the customers.
 This small gesture can gratify customers and build customer loyalty.
 So, your support team should be ready to do something out of their normal procedure just to solve the issue of customers.

 Collaboration in team members is important not just for the organization but also for the customers.
 Collaborative efforts of the cross-functional team allow quick resolution of issues related to end-users.